René Thury: The Thury system

 In 1889, the system was first put into service in Italy by the Acquedotto de Ferrari-Galliera company.
-Earlier the company had built a water supply for Genoa from the Gorzente River, and were interested whether turbines for electrical generation might address their long standing problem of reducing excess pressure.
-The first turbine of 140 hp-metric was installed at Galvani station, which turned the two Thury 6-pole dynamos that each produce 1000 to 1100 volts at 45 amperes.
+Earlier the company had built a water supply for Genoa from the Gorzente River, and was interested whether turbines for electrical generation might address their long-standing problem of reducing excess pressure.
+The first turbine of 140 hp-metric was installed at Galvani station, which turned the two Thury 6-pole dynamos that each produced 1000 to 1100 volts at 45 amperes.
 In order to keep the same current, their speed varies from 20 to 475 rpm, regulated by changing the flow through the water turbine.
 The circuit supplied 15 motors along the line stretching to Genoa, including a 60 hp-metric motor at the railway station, and motor transformers at Central Electric Lighting Station in Genoa.
 Additional generation plants followed providing lighting as well as motive power to a number of mills, factories and railway repair shops.

 An example of the mechanical voltage conversion employed was described for the lighting of Sampierdarena Train Station.
 The Thury system powered a 60 hp-metric motor which drove via belts twelve Siemens and two Technomasio dynamos for the station's lights.
 Genoa's Thury system was progressively upgraded to transmit 630 kW at 14 kV DC over a circuit distance of 120 km, using later dynamos capable of producing 2.5 megawatts (5000 volts at 500 amperes) using double commutators to reduce the voltage on each commutator.

 Thury systems were installed over the next few years at several sites: